 Write down which universities and courses they’re interested in.
 This could be a different course to their original choice or a university that wasn’t on their main UCAS application.
 It’s a good chance to see what else is on offer.
 Check the course content, entry requirements (these will probably be lower in Clearing).

 Students are able to register their interest online for Clearing.
-This means we have a record of their details, can send relevant information and call them on 13 August 2020 to save them the hassle on the day.
-We will also accept applications online.
+This means we have a record of their details, can send relevant information and call them on Results Day (10 August 2021) to save them the hassle on the day.
+We also accept applications online.

 Step 2: On results day

-Check UCAS track for the status of offers
+Check your UCAS account for the status of offers

-If the grades aren’t quite as expected their first choice university may still offer them a place.
+If the grades aren’t quite as expected their first-choice university may still offer them a place.
 If not start going through the shortlist you’ve made.
-Give the university a call, making sure they have their Personal ID number from UCAS Track so we can see their application and a pen and paper handy.
+Give the university a call, making sure they have their Personal ID number from UCAS so we can see their application and a pen and paper handy.
 If Brunel can, we’ll make an offer then and there over the phone.
-Let UCAS know using Track.

 Step 3: Getting started at uni

 Once they’ve made a decision and the offer is confirmed, sit back, celebrate and start planning the next step.
 The university will be in touch with the essential info.
-Book accommodation, plan what they need to take with them, find out about a part-time job and check what’s going on in Welcome Week!
+Book accommodation, plan what they need to take with them, find out about a part-time jobs, placements, volunteering and check what’s going on in Welcome Week!